bruvellu/cephalic-furrow/3-text/furrow.md

 Once initiated, the mechanical coupling between invaginating cells ensures the precision of the tissue fold during morphogenesis [@Eritano2020-mi].
 The resulting fold spans the entire lateral surface, from dorsal to ventral, making the cephalic furrow a distinguishable landmark of the embryo during gastrulation [@Hartenstein1985-zs; @Foe1989-cw].
 This prominent fold, however, is only transient.
-A couple of hours after gastrulation, the cephalic furrow unfolds and disappears leaving no trace [@Hartenstein1985-zs].
-The invaginated tissue does not give rise to any specific precursors or larval structures.
+A couple of hours after gastrulation, the cephalic furrow unfolds and disappears leaving no trace, and the invaginated tissue does not give rise to any specific precursors or larval structures [@Hartenstein1985-zs].
-This is in stark contrast to other embryonic invaginations, such as the ventral furrow and midgut invaginations, which fulfil clear roles in development by giving rise to mesodermal and endodermal precursors, respectively.
-Therefore, the cephalic furrow has a finely regulated morphogenesis, invaginates by active cellular mechanisms, and forms a prominent fold at a crucial stage, but it has no obvious function for development.
+The cephalic furrow is, therefore, a puzzling structure; it is a prominent fold forming at a crucial stage of development, has a finely regulated morphogenesis driven by active cellular mechanisms, but vanishes without any obvious function for the embryo.

 <!--the mechanisms controlling the formation of the cephalic furrow remain poorly understood [@Gilmour2017-um]-->

-The ephemeral nature and absence of associated fates suggests the cephalic furrow may play a more immediate, physical role during gastrulation.
+This ephemeral nature and absence of associated fates suggests the cephalic furrow may play a more immediate, physical role during gastrulation.
-One hypothesis is that the invagination functions as a temporary storage of anterior cells until later in development [@Turner1977-ol].
+Some hypothesis are that the invagination functions as a temporary storage of anterior cells until later in development [@Turner1977-ol], or that the invaginated cells anchor anterior tissues and help directing tissue flow during gastrulation [@Costa1993-qj; @Dicko2017-wz].
-The cephalic furrow indeed retains a significant number of blastoderm cells beneath the surface (about 10% according to recent estimates [@Stern2021-zv]), but what function such storage accomplishes remains unclear.
+The cephalic furrow retains a significant number of blastoderm cells beneath the surface during gastrulation (about 10% according to recent estimates [@Stern2021-zv]), but what function such storage accomplishes remains unclear, and these hypothesis have not been investigated systematically *in vivo*.
-Recent numerical simulations give support to a related idea that the invaginated cells may anchor anterior tissues and help directing tissue flow during gastrulation [@Costa1993-qj; @Dicko2017-wz].
-These hypothesis, however, have not been investigated systematically *in vivo*.

 <!--But the interactions of the cephalic furrow with other morphogenetic movements have not been investigated *in vivo* [@Kong2017-ac].-->

 <!--One hypothesis is that the invaginated cells may anchor anterior tissues and help to direct the germ band extension to the posterior end during gastrulation [@Costa1993-qj].-->
 <!--This is supported by numerical simulations which show that in the absence of the cephalic furrow, the flow of tissues during gastrulation would be symmetric and not biased towards the posterior [@Dicko2017-wz].-->

 <!--TODO: Figure out how to make the connection with genes-->
 <!--TODO: When to bring the information that the CF is an evolutionary novelty?
 More or less here would be appropriate but in this context it really needs to be just a mention citing.-->